Charles de Ligne, 2nd Prince of Arenberg: In service of the House of Habsburg

 For the next few years, Charles of Arenberg acted as the Archduke's most prestigious ambassador.
 In 1598 he was among the delegation that went to Paris to witness the ratification of the Treaty of Vervins by Henry IV of France.
 He returned to the French Court two years later, to congratulate the king on his marriage with Marie de' Medici.
 In June 1603 Charles of Arenberg was sent on an embassy to congratulate King James VI and I upon his accession to the English throne.
 On 4 October he had an audience with Anne of Denmark.
 The mission was meant to pave the way for an end to the Anglo-Spanish War, but almost backfired when Arenberg was wrongfully accused of involvement in the Main and Bye Plots.

-The following year, he headed the archducal delegation that negotiated the Treaty of London.
+In the summer of 1604, he headed the archducal delegation that negotiated the Treaty of London.
+He visited Theobalds and Wanstead House.
+During his time in London he suffered from gout.
+At his departure, Anne of Denmark gave him a jewel with her initials, "A.R".

 Increasingly suffering from gout, Charles of Arenberg thereafter withdrew from active politics.
 In 1607 he and his wife bought the domain at Enghien from Henry IV of France.
 He recuperated the expense by selling off the Dutch possessions that had been restored to him by the Twelve Years' Truce.
 The lordships of Naaldwijk and Terschelling were among the goods that were sold.
 In order to make Enghien their principal seat, the Arenbergs rebuilt the castle and made many improvements to the gardens, with Robert Cecil's gardens at Theobalds House allegedly serving as an example.
 In the town of Enghien they founded a Capuchin monastery that would henceforth serve as the dynasty's necropolis.